aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/assignment-budget/_index.md

 Replace `"project.mpp"` with the name of your project file.

 ## Step 3: Iterate Through Resource Assignments
-Iterate through each resource assignment in the project.
+`ResourceAssignment` is the class that links a resource to a task and holds budget information such as cost and work.
+Looping through these objects lets you access each assignment’s financial data.

 ```java
 for (ResourceAssignment ra : prj.getResourceAssignments()) {
 ```

 ## Step 4: Retrieve Budget Cost
-Retrieve and print the budget cost for each resource assignment.
+`BUDGET_COST` is a predefined field that stores the planned cost for an assignment.
+Extract the budget cost for each assignment using the `BUDGET_COST` field.
+This value represents the planned monetary allocation for the assignment.

 ```java
 System.out.println(ra.get(Asn.BUDGET_COST));
 ```

 ## Step 5: Retrieve Budget Work
-Retrieve and print the budget work for each resource assignment.
+`BUDGET_WORK` is a predefined field that stores the planned work effort for an assignment.
+Extract the budget work for each assignment using the `BUDGET_WORK` field.
+This value is stored as a `Work` object representing the planned effort.

 ```java
 System.out.println(ra.get(Asn.BUDGET_WORK).toString());